Murray loses Sydney final

 Left to serve out for victory, 28-year-old Karatsev wobbled as Murray saved two championship points before the Russian - a surprise Australian Open semi-finalist in 2021 - secured the third ATP title of his career.

+"First time back in the finals for three years, it's been a long road to get back here but I couldn't have done it without your help, so thank you," he said.

+"I'd also like to thank my family back home.
+I don't know if you were watching but I miss you all."

-While Murray will be despondent at the defeat, the world number 135 will reflect positively on the week as a whole.
+Despite the disappointment of the defeat, the world number 135 can reflect positively on the week as a whole.

 Generally, the three-time Grand Slam champion moved well around the court and his serving, before the final against Karatsev at least, was particularly strong.